Skip to main content

 For instance, if an application includes a customer domain and a holiday domain, these would define the domain tags.

-Within a domain, you might have different modules distinguished by type tags.
+A domain has different modules distinguished by type tags.
 For example, one module might contain smart components, another might have dumb components, and another might handle logic.

 Domain tags could be domain:customer and domain:holiday.
 Type tags could be type:feature (for smart components), type:ui (for dumb components), or type:data (for logic).